omundy/learn-computers/topics-command-line.md

 	- how to navigate the filesystem
 	- how to create files
 	- how to run a program
-1. Which items can you connect to concepts you already know about computers? e.g. 🏠 📂 👤 🧠 🐍
+1. Of the commands you used, which reminded you of concepts you already know about computers?
 1. Revisit the learning objectives for this section.
 Did you accomplish the goals in this lesson?
 What questions do you have?